Electric Vehicle Association of America

 The Electric Vehicle Association of America (EVAA) was established in 1910 to facilitate co-operation in improving the public understanding of electric vehicles.
 It was founded on the initiative of Arthur Williams.
-It existed as an independent organisation until 1916 when it was absorbed by the National Electric Light Association (NELA) of which it became the Electric Vehicle Section.
+It existed as an independent organization until 1916 when it was absorbed by the National Electric Light Association (NELA) of which it became the Electric Vehicle Section.

-When Williams first proposed the project on 6 May 1910 to a group of engineers involved in the industry, the original conception was of an organisation local to New York, where Williams was based.
-However, when the matter was raised at the 1910 convention of NELA, at which it was decided that a national organisation was what was needed.
+When Williams first proposed the project on 6 May 1910 to a group of engineers involved in the industry, the original conception was of an organization local to New York, where Williams was based.
+However, when the matter was raised at the 1910 convention of NELA, at which it was decided that a national organization was what was needed.